-This chili con carne with beans recipe is not only delicious, but it’s also somewhat flexible.
+This chili con carne with beans recipe is not only delicious, but it’s also flexible.
+That’s because you can add or swap out some of the ingredients.
+We love it served with these homemade tortilla chips or tostadas with melted cheese.

 Of course, you’ll need certain elements to call it chili con carne.
-But you can adjust some of the ingredients to suit your personal taste.
+But you can adjust many of the ingredients to suit your personal taste.

-This slow cooker chili with beans can also be made in an Instant Pot or on top of the stove.
+This slow cooker chili with beans can also be made in an Instant Pot or in a soup pot on top of the stove.

 The most basic ingredients for this traditional chili include ground beef (con carne), tomato sauce, and chili powder (or more time-consuming fresh chili peppers).

-Other ingredients I include are diced onions, diced peppers, beans, canned diced tomatoes and cinnamon.
+Other ingredients I typically include are diced onions, diced peppers, beans, canned diced tomatoes and cinnamon.

 Next comes the cinnamon.
 Yes, I really do put cinnamon in the chili because it adds more depth to the flavor.